rust-lang/rust/doc/tutorial.md

 ## Safe references

 *This system has recently changed.
-An explanantion is forthcoming.*
+An explanation is forthcoming.*

 ## Other uses of safe references